Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Introduction

-Previous models of rotations of cell groups have been proposed, some of which explicitly capture biases~\cite{erzberger2020mechanochemical,wangxu2022,xu2022,tee2023actin} while others do not~\cite{riveline2023,vahabliviczek2023}.
-In particular, the actin network integrity and actin-related proteins have been implicated in the establishment of the chirality of movement including formins~\cite{tee2015cellular}, alpha-actinin~\cite{TeeBershasky2023, KwongChen2023, ChinWan2018}, myosin~\cite{KwongChen2023}, and associated signaling pathways~\cite{erzberger2020mechanochemical}.
+Previous models of the rotations of cell groups have been proposed, some of which explicitly capture biases~\cite{tee2023actin,Rahman2023,wangxu2022,xu2022,erzberger2020mechanochemical} while others do not~\cite{riveline2023,vahabliviczek2023}.
+In particular, the integrity of the actin network and actin-related proteins has been implicated in the establishment of the chirality of movement, including formins~\cite{tee2015cellular}, alpha-actinin~\cite{TeeBershasky2023, KwongChen2023,ChinWan2018}, myosin~\cite{KwongChen2023}, and associated signaling pathways~\cite{erzberger2020mechanochemical}.
 None of these theoretical works focus on the modulation of chirality.
-We address this critical question in this work.
+Motivated by our experimental findings in Badih et al.~\cite{Badih2025}, we address this critical question here.

 We begin with a focus on recent experiments performed in~\cite{Badih2025}.
-Using analytical and computational tools applied to a mathematical model, we recreate these experiments to examine the rotational movement patterns of a pair of cells confined to a disk geometry.
-Using a friction-dominated minimal system, we can recapitulate unbiased rotational movement in this confined geometry, but also the emergence of CW or CCW biased movement depending on the relative strengths and timescales of spontaneous polarization and cell-cell or cell-matrix adhesions.
-Modulating polarity response, which in our model is related to the cellular contractility, can amplify or reverse the chirality bias just as observed experimentally.
-Through linear stability analysis, we determine the parameter space of possible behaviors.
+Using analytical and computational tools applied to a mathematical model, we recapitulate these experiments to examine the rotational movement patterns of a pair of cells confined to a disk-shaped geometry.
+Using a friction-dominated minimal system, we can recapitulate unbiased circular movement in this confined geometry, as well as the emergence of CW or CCW biased movement depending on how quickly cells reorient their polarity relative to the mechanical forces from confinement and cell-cell adhesion.
+Modulating the polarity response, which in our model is related to cellular contractility, can amplify or even reverse the chirality bias, just as observed experimentally.
+We demonstrate that our model is applicable to other cell types and validate the model findings with new experiments on daughter cell pairs that lack asymmetry in stored mechanical energy.
 Our study, therefore, provides a minimal description of the macroscopic cellular forces that produce bias.